kanaka/miniMAL/README.md

 =>__background color set to random hsl value__
 ```

-* * *

-The following features are supported in the miniMAL standalone web
+*The following features are omitted from JS1K version of the
-library, but were ommitted from the JS1K submission in order to make
+implementation in order to make space for example code.*
-space for an online "REPL".

 * **Exception Handling**: miniMAL supports try/catch/throw style
   exception handling.
 The thrown exceptions can be any arbitrary type.